pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Make sure to specify your username in the package name!

-pip should install the package from Test PyPI and the output should look something like this:
+pip should install the package from TestPyPI and the output should look something like this:

 .. code-block:: text